Combe Martin History Homepage

 Signs of prehistoric habitation have been found here, and the Romans mined this area for silver and other valuable ores.
 Local archaeology suggests that North Devon including Combe Martin was an important part of the Roman economy.

-Combe Martin holds the unique distinction among English parishes of having mines that yield both silver and lead.
+Combe Martin holds the unique distinction among English parishes of having historic mines that yield both argentiferous (silver-bearing) and plumbiferous lead (pronounced "led") ores.
+There are other valuable minerals in this area.

 Throughout the late medieval period: Combe Martin, along with Bere Ferrers in West Devon, was a primary source of silver in England and Wales.